3D Design

 Online 3D Design Series

-We have adapted the material created for our Robotics Club for anyone to work through at home or in school.
+We have adapted the material created from our Robotics Club curriculum for anyone to work through at home or in school.

 Each of the below sessions include a video lesson from one of our staff and a set of exercises to assess your understanding.
 As this page is for independent learners, answers are included.